Manipur: Four KCP insurgents arrested in two valley districts

 In the final operation, the team arrested a KCP (PWG) cadre from Kekrupat, North AOC, who was also involved in extortion and in threatening the general public, brick field owners, and government employees.

 The team identified him as Potshangbam Jeet Meetei @ Norjit (55), of Khagempalli Panthak, Imphal West district.
-They seized a mobile phone and Rs 100 from the arrestee.
+They seized a mobile phone and ?100 from the arrestee.